Nerdio Manager Installation Guide

 • Subscription: From the drop-down list, select the subscription where you want to install Nerdio Manager.

 • Resource Group: Select Create new to create a new resource group.
+Alternatively, you can select an existing resource group, as long as it's empty.

 • Region: From the drop-down list, select the region closest to you or where the majority of your administrators are located.